Lynnwood High School: Athletics

 Lynnwood has a variety of different sports teams, playing in the Wesco Conference South 3A division.
 Lynnwood's traditional rival in athletics is Mountlake Terrace High School, although they do have crosstown rivalries with division rivals Meadowdale High School and Edmonds Woodway High School.

 Football

+Although known for their school spirit, The Lynnwood football team had a nearly historic losing streak in the state of Washington.
+The losing streak was snapped in 2004 following an overtime win against South Whidbey High School.
+In 2007 Lynnwood High School had their first multi-win season* in numerous years.

-The Lynnwood football team had a historic losing streak in the state of Washington.
-In 2016 the team made their first state playoff appearance since 1995 when they defeated Garfield High School (Seattle) in a shootout 63-45 before losing in the next round.
+In 2016 the team made their first state playoff appearance since 1995 when they defeated Garfield High School (Seattle) in a shootout 63-45.

 Girls Basketball

 Lynnwood girls basketball has reached the state tournament multiple times since the 2012-13 season.
 In the 2014-15 season, the basketball team claimed their first ever state title when they beat Cleveland High School by a score of 54–42 in the Tacoma Dome.

+Volleyball

+Lynnwood volleyball has reached state three consecutive years from the 2022-23 season to 2024-25 season.
+In 2023 the volleyball team placed 3rd in state after having a nearly undefeated season with only one loss during state.
+In 2024 the volleyball team placed 8th in state.